01-edu/public/subjects/btreeapplybylevel/README.md

 ### Instructions

-Write a function, `BTreeApplyByLevel`, that applies the function given by `fn` to each node of the tree given by `root`.
+Write a function, `BTreeApplyByLevel`, that applies the function given by `f`, to each node of the tree given by `root`.

 ### Expected function